 Happiness encourages risk-taking

 Business is not about playing it safe – you know you gotta risk it to get the biscuit.
-Business is about taking the right risk for the right rewards.
+Succeeding in business requires taking the right risk at the right times.

-Happy employees are more likely to take calculated risks, while unhappy employees are more likely to play it safe because they are too scared to risk anything.
+Happy employees are more likely to take the calculated risks your company needs to leap forward, while unhappy employees are more likely to play it safe because they are too scared to risk anything.

 Happy employees support each other

-Also, happy employees are more likely to ask for support if it is needed and this is the attitude you need your team members to have.
+Happy employees are also more likely to quickly ask for help and/or clarification and this the ideal attitude you need your team members to have.

 Happy employees are not afraid to make mistakes